ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 {{% mefig "1937-02-09-ithaca-journal" "300x300" "" "top" /%}}

-Emily fell and broke her hip while on her way to services at Brooktondale Congregational Church on October 10, 1937.
-She would spend the last several weeks of her life in Memorial Hospital where she died on November 3, at 78 years old, a few weeks shy of 79 years old.
+Emily fell and broke her hip while on her way to services at Brooktondale Congregational Church on 10 Oct 1937.
+She would spend the last several weeks of her life in Memorial Hospital in Ithaca where she died on November 3, at 78 years old, a few weeks shy of 79 years old.

 <div class="gallery">
   {{% mefig "1937-10-15-ithaca-journal" "300" /%}}